Alexandre Cabanel (French, 1823–1889)

 Signed lower left: Alex.
 Cabanel

 Often, the original artist oversaw the creation of such replicas and provided the copyist with his own preparatory sketches.
-The production of painted replicas was a highly lucrative venture for Goupil: not only did they provide the basis for creating prints, he could also sell the painted replicas themselves.
+The production of painted replicas was a highly lucrative venture for Goupil: not only did they provide the saleable basis for creating prints, but he could also sell the painted replicas themselves.
 Replicas were rewarding for the original artist as well, since Goupil’s firm could sell his famed image repeatedly, in varying sizes, and he would receive a royalty for each sale.
-While such pictures were usually identified as copies, and priced accordingly, Goupil sold Jourdan’s replica of The Birth of Venus as a Cabanel in 1870 for the considerable sum of 20,000 francs.
+While such pictures were usually identified as copies, and priced accordingly, Goupil sold Jourdan’s replica of The Birth of Venus as a Cabanel original in 1870 for the considerable sum of 20,000 francs.
 Cabanel received half of the profits for retouching and signing the replica, fulfilling his part of an agreement he made with Goupil in 1864.